Refrigerant Transition & Environmental Impacts

 - Automobile manufacturers began to transition to the non-ozone depleting refrigerant, HFC-134a, with 1992 model year vehicles.
 By the 1995 model year, all new vehicles sold in the United States with air conditioners used HFC-134a refrigerant.

-The ozone layer is present 10 to 30 miles above the earth’s surface in the stratosphere where it protect us from harmful ultraviolet (UV) radiation.
-Ozone loss in the atmosphere allows higher levels of UVB to reach the Earth's surface and leads to negative health and environmental impacts.
-These impacts include increases in cataracts, skin cancer, and weakened immune systems.
+The ozone layer The region of the stratosphere containing the bulk of atmospheric ozone.
+The ozone layer lies approximately 15-40 kilometers (10-25 miles) above the Earth's surface, in the stratosphere.
+Depletion of this layer by ozone-depleting substances will lead to higher UVB levels (a band of ultraviolet radiation), which in turn will cause increased skin cancers and cataracts and potential damage to some marine organisms, plants, and plastics. is present 10 to 30 miles above the earth’s surface in the stratosphere where it protect us from harmful ultraviolet (UV) radiation.
+Ozone loss in the atmosphere allows higher levels of UVB to reach the Earth's surface and leads to negative health and environmental effects.
+These effects include increases in cataracts, skin cancer, and weakened immune systems.
 Plant and animal life, agriculture, and materials like plastics and paints are also affected.

 The stratospheric ozone layer should not be confused with ground-level ozone.
 Ozone is "good up high, bad nearby."
 Even though it protects us when it is in the stratosphere, ozone at ground level can be harmful to breathe and is a prime ingredient in smog.